reactiveui/refit/README.md

 var octocat = await gitHubApi.GetUser("octocat");
 ```

-Dependency injection via [HttpClientFactory](#using-httpclientfactory) is also fully supported.
+Setup via dependency injection [using HttpClientFactory](#using-httpclientfactory) is also fully supported.

 ### Where does this work?